 - Deliveries will only be made to occupied rooms.

-- Dry-cleaning and valet laundry services will be temporarily unavailable; self-service laundry will remain available.
+- Dry-cleaning and valet laundry services are temporarily unavailable; self-service laundry remains available.

 - Resort airline check-in service may be temporarily unavailable.

 You can expect the following changes to amenities and recreation at Walt Disney World Resort hotels:

 - Select dining locations are available at Disney World hotels, following the same general dining guidelines established resort-wide.
 You can find a resort-specific list of the restaurants available here.